 The Silverado offers a full range of models and powertrains that combine class-leading capability and surprising refinement with good fuel economy.

 Ride comfort and interior materials, while good, can’t match those of the Ram 1500.

 Full-time 4WD is available on all but the base WT (Work Truck) models, which offer part-time 4WD, and the optional 6.2-liter V8 is one of the most powerful engines available in the class.

 WHAT IS IT?

-Since there are too many variations to list here, the following is a sampling of the Silverado’s existing EPA ratings (numbers for the turbo 4-cylinder and turbodiesel engines weren’t available as of this writing).
-The 2WD 5.3 V8 with the 8-speed transmission is rated at 17 mpg city/23 mpg highway, which bests the 15/21 rating for the 4WD 5.3 with the 6-speed.
+Since there are too many variations to list here, the following is a sampling of the Silverado’s EPA ratings.
+The new turbodiesel 3.0 six is rated at 23 mpg city/33 mpg highway with 2WD, and 23/29 with 4WD.
+The 2.7 turbocharged four is rated at 19/22 with either 2WD or 4WD.
+The 2WD 5.3 V8 with the 8-speed transmission is rated at 17 mpg city/23 mpg highway, which bests the 15/20 rating for the 4WD 5.3 with the 6-speed.
 The 4WD 6.2-liter V8 with the 10-speed transmission is rated at 16/20.
+In Consumer Guide testing, a 4×4 LT Trail Boss crew cab with the 5.3 V8 and 8-speed transmission averaged 16.2 mpg in 70-percent city driving, and an LT extended cab with the turbo 4-cylinder averaged 19.0 mpg in 65-percent highway driving.
 All gas engines can be run on regular-grade fuel, though Chevy recommends premium for the 6.2 for best performance.